dwyl/product-owner-guide/readme.md

 ![image](https://user-images.githubusercontent.com/16775804/35054346-3732eba8-fba4-11e7-8cce-4f239e45104b.png)

+Find the original issue at: https://github.com/emfoundation/ce100-app/issues/894

-It doesn't have mock-ups/screenshots but note that the second checkbox says the delete button should follow existing conventions set out in the style guide.
+This issue doesn't have mock-ups/screenshots but note that the second checkbox says the delete button should follow existing conventions set out in the style guide.

 ## Responsiveness standards for testing